jazzband/wagtailmenus/README.md

 1. Find the 'About Us' page in the CMS, and access it's 'edit' page.
 2. Click on the `Settings` tab.
-3. Uncollapse the `ADVANCED MENU BEHAVIOUR` panel by clicking the read arrow (if it's not there, you might need to configure your panels).
+3. Uncollapse the `ADVANCED MENU BEHAVIOUR` panel by clicking the red arrow next to the panel's label.
 4. Tick the checkbox that appears, and save your changes.

+NOTE: If you're using a custom `TabbedInterface` for your page model, you won't see the `ADVANCED MENU BEHAVIOUR` panel by default.
+Take a look at `wagtailmenus.panels.py`.
+There should be something in there that you can import and use in your custom `TabbedInteface`, or at least something you can copy to get the panel to show.

-In a multi-level main menu or section menu, an additional link will now appear alongside the children of 'About Us', allowing it to be accessed more easily.
-The page title will be repeated by default, but it's often desirable to use different text for the repeated nav item (commonly 'Overview' or 'Section home').
-You can do that by altering the value of **Link text for sub-navigation item**.
+In a multi-level main menu or section menu (as long as the template tags aren't called with `allow_repeating_parents=False`), an additional link to the 'About Us' page should now appear alongside the links to it's children pages, allowing that page to be accessed more easily.
+The page's title will be used as the menu text for the repeated item by default.
+But, it's often desirable to use different text for the repeated nav item (e.g. 'Overview' or 'Section home').
+You can do this by altering the value of **Link text for sub-navigation item** (also in the `ADVANCED MENU BEHAVIOUR` panel).